Tiendil/tiendil-org-content/content/posts/2024-017-concept-document-space-exploration-mmo/en.md

 caption = "???TODO???"
 ///

 One more concept for [The Tale](https://the-tale.org/).
 Probably, the last in this format: I enjoyed formatting the [concept as a presentation]{post:@choose-nearest-language:world-builders-2023-final-presentation} while studying at [World Builders]{tags:world-builders} school.
+But I plan to translate my old concepts from Russian to English, so, there will be more concepts similar to this one too.

 ## Title